-The QEII Library provides a dedicated space with specialized software for library users, located on the main floor of the library in room L2001.
+The QEII Library provides a dedicated assistive technology space, located on the main floor of the library in room L2001.

 - voice dictation

-You can book the Assistive Technology Room online or check for availability at the circulation desk on the main floor of the QEII library.
-The room is first come, first served so be sure to book in advance if you need the room for an exam.
-You may be required to share the room.
+You can book the Assistive Technology Room online or at Lending Services on the main floor of the QEII library.
+The room is available on a first come, first served basis and may be booked for up to three hours at a time, three times a week, three months in advance.

 Borrow Assistive Technology

-Ask to borrow the assistive technology listed below at the circulation desk of the QEII Library.
+Ask to borrow the following assistive technology at the Computing Support Desk of the QEII Library.

-Victor Classic: A small audio player that plays books in Daisy format.
-It also lets you add bookmarks, voice notes, and move forward through chapters..
+- Visitor Classic - a small audio player that plays books in Daisy format.
+It lets you add bookmarks, voice notes, and move forward through chapters

 Also note that there is a payphone TTY available in the porch area of the Queen Elizabeth II Library.